nusratjahan7/nusratjahan7/README.md

 ## 👩‍💻 About Me:

 Hi!
-I’m a beginner web developer who loves learning and building things for the web.
+I’m a web developer who loves learning and building things for the web.
-I’ve completed HTML5, CSS3, and Tailwind CSS, and I’m currently learning JavaScript to make my projects more interactive and dynamic.
+I’ve completed HTML5, CSS3, and Tailwind CSS, JavaScript, react and I’m currently learning how to make my projects more interactive and dynamic.
 I enjoy creating clean, responsive designs and improving my skills step by step.
 My goal is to grow as a developer by practicing daily, building real projects, and learning modern web technologies.